reconbot/streaming-iterables/README.md

 Wraps the stream in an async iterator or returns the stream if it already is an async iterator.

 *note*: Since Node 10, streams already async iterators.
 This function may be used to ensure compatibility with older versions of Node.
+*note*: This method is deprecated since, node 10 is out of LTS.
+It may be removed in an upcoming major release.

 ```ts
 import { fromStream } from 'streaming-iterables'